lpipes/tronko/README.md

 ## Example output

 The output file is a tab-delimited text file where only the forward readname is retained (if using paired-end reads).
 The output displays the taxonomic path for assignment, the score, the number of forward read mismatches with the `bwa` hit, the number of reverse read mismatches with the `bwa` hit, the tree number for the best assignment (0 if using 1 tree), and the node number the read (or reads in the case of paired-end reads) was assigned to.
+For single-end reads, the `Reverse_Mismatch` will always be 0 and the `Forward_Mismatch` is the number of read mismatches with the `bwa` hit.

 ```
 Readname	Taxonomic_Path	Score	Forward_Mismatch	Reverse_Mismatch	Tree_Number	Node_Number